-We intend to continue investing in our business to support future growth by focusing on strategies that best address our large market opportunity, both domestically and internationally.
-Our key investment initiatives include continued advancement in automating and streamlining our manufacturing and treatment planning operations to allow us to stay ahead of consumer demand, continued discipline around marketing and selling investments, including a focus on pushing more demand through existing SmileShops, impression kits, and our Partner Network, enhancing our existing product platform, and introducing new products to further differentiate our offerings.
-Additionally, we intend to continue to develop a suite of ancillary products for our members' oral care needs, lengthening our relationship with our members and enhancing our recurring revenue base.
+We intend to continue investing in our business to support future growth by focusing on strategies that best address our large market opportunity, both domestically and internationally, and focus on cost discipline across the business.
+Our key growth initiatives include enhancing our existing product platform; introducing new products to further differentiate our offerings; expanding our customer acquisition channels; expanding our professional network; expanding our presence in the teen demographic; and growing our business internationally.
+Additionally, we are focused on continued advancement in automating and streamlining our manufacturing and treatment planning operations to allow us to stay ahead of consumer demand; continued discipline around marketing and selling investments, including a focus on pushing more demand through our existing SmileShop network and Partner Network, comprised of affiliated dentist and orthodontist offices, and leveraging our referrals, aided awareness, and customer acquisition strategies.
+We also intend to continue to develop a suite of ancillary products for our members' oral care needs, lengthening our relationship with our members and enhancing our recurring revenue base.
 As part of these key investment initiatives, we will also continue to explore collaborations with retailers and other third-party partnerships as a component of our expansion strategy.